This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 How would we measure progress toward our goal?
 We would implement ADAM or a similar system to measure levels of drug use (and other important crime and health measures) in the criminal justice population -- arrestees, pretrial defendants and those under community supervision.
 Treatment providers would be required to provide ongoing reports on their criminal justice clientele.
 Our goal would be to see actual reductions in drug use in that population.
 We would also implement measures of consumption to see whether the levels of use were declining and measures of addiction severity to determine whether the criminal justice population was less addicted to drugs over time.
 We would add measures of drug markets to see how the drug trade was shifting.
 These and other indicators, when put together with crime data, would constitute a new set of performance indicators for the criminal justice system that takes treatment seriously.

 I can hear the reactions to this proposal.
 It will be too costly -- yes, but consider the benefits.
-According to the CALDATA study, every dollar invested in treatment produces a savings of seven dollars.8 It requires increased state control over the lives of individuals -- yes, but is it not the first obligation of government to provide for the safety of our communities?
+According to the CALDATA study, every dollar invested in treatment produces a savings of seven dollars.
+It requires increased state control over the lives of individuals -- yes, but is it not the first obligation of government to provide for the safety of our communities?
 Maybe our concern about "widening the net" has reduced our ability to exercise appropriate control over criminal behavior.
-It will require that we change the relationship between the courts, the prosecutors and defense bar, the corrections system -- not to mention the treatment community -- yes, but a few bold jurisdictions could show us that this can be done, as happened with drug courts and with treatment for prisoners and parolees, and the rest will follow.
+It will require that we change the relationship between the courts, the prosecutors and defense bar, the corrections system -- not to mention the treatment community -- yes, but a few bold jurisdictions could show us that this can be done, as happened with drug courts and with treatment for incarcerated and paroled persons, and the rest will follow.
 As Laurie Robinson mentioned yesterday morning, the National Institute of Justice, with support from the Office of National Drug Control Policy, is funding five jurisdictions to implement a research demonstration program called Breaking the Cycle that represents an important first step in this approach to a system-wide effort to integrate treatment into an entire criminal or juvenile justice system.
 As Foster Cook can tell you from the Birmingham experience with Breaking the Cycle, implementing system wide reform is a difficult challenge, but these systems can begin to change.

 These obstacles are certainly formidable ones.
 Probably the greatest obstacle is the difficulty of implementing system-wide reform in a system that doesn't work like a system.
 Yet, we should recall that we have seen fundamental shifts in our criminal justice policy in our lifetime -- from indeterminate sentencing to truth in sentencing, from rehabilitation models to retribution models.
 All of these have required changes throughout the criminal justice system.
 Certainly, then, we could begin the policy discussion over the next few years that will lead to another shift in our thinking, one that is based on solid research and promising innovation already underway.

 You are the leaders in this policy discussion.
 You are already demonstrating that new policies can be tested.
 The seeds of change have been planted.
-A few years ago, it was not possible to talk about treatment of offenders -- now we talk about treatment as a crime reduction strategy.
+A few years ago, it was not possible to talk about treatment -- now we talk about treatment as a crime reduction strategy.
 A few years ago, the phrase "drug courts" referred to courts that prosecuted drug cases more swiftly.
 Now, over 200 jurisdictions have drug courts based on a treatment model.
 A few years ago, it was accepted wisdom, by researchers, policy makers and public alike, that "nothing worked."
 Now we have a solid research base showing that treatment prevents crime.

 So conventional wisdom can change in the face of good research and promising new ideas.
 The most daunting challenge we face is to keep our collective eyes on the big prize -- to push hard on the frontiers of policy -- and to do so without resorting to ideological posturing, but with reliance on solid research and inspiration from the promising innovations that are all around us.